Looking for the best induction cooktops in India? Check out our top recommendations based on hands-on testing.

 How To Choose An Induction Cooktop?

 An induction cooktop is a fairly simple appliance.
-Hence, there are just few important aspects that you need to consider while choosing one for your needs.
+Hence, there are just a few important aspects that you need to consider while choosing one for your needs.
 They are-

 Power is perhaps one of the most important aspects to consider when buying an induction cooktop.
 The higher the power, the quicker it boils and cooks food.
 On the other hand, it consumes higher electricity too.
 Ideally, opt for an induction cooktop with at least 1900 Watts of power.
-Else, it will take as long or sometimes much longer than cooking on gas stove.
+Else, it will take as long or sometimes much longer than cooking on the gas stove.

 Size of Induction Base

 The size of the induction base gives a good indication of whether you can use large pans and pots on the stove.
 Ideally, they should have at least 17cm diameter.
-That being said, the heating coil of most induction cooktops have just 6-8cm diameter.
+That being said, the heating coil of most induction cooktops has just 6-inch diameter.
 Hence, you will find heat doesn’t radiate evenly on the cookware.
 This becomes noticeable when you fry food on the induction cooktop.
 The food at the centre will be brown, while the ones at the edges will be uncooked.
 Hence, you have to move around food frequently when frying in an induction cooktop.

 Some induction cooktops have functions merely for the sake of it.
 It just sets the wattage at a certain level and runs indefinitely.
 However, in options like AmazonBasics, you find that the induction stove runs at variable wattages to optimally cook the particular food.
 For example, the heat milk function ensures that it boils milk without spilling outside the pot.
-Similarly, gravy function runs at different wattages for tadka, saueting and simmering the food.
+Similarly, in Philips, gravy function runs at different wattages for tadka, saueting and simmering the curry.

 You get what you pay for.
 This is especially true in cases of kitchen appliances.
 Ideally, be prepared to shell out Rs.2000 or above if you want an induction cooktop that will last at least 5 years or more.
 Cheaper ones conk out much quicker.
 Options like Prestige, Bajaj, Philips etc are much more durable than cheaper options available in the market.